Shadox-0495/react-realtime-chat/readme.md

 ## Features

 -   Login with google account using Firebase.
+-   Show the user's image from the google account.
 -   Send/receive messages from the users in the chat room.
--   Message saving using Firebase's firestore.
+-   Store all messages in the Firebase's firestore.
     <br >
     <br >